 We have a home-school reading system (up to Year 6), which requests that children read for at least ten minutes each day.

 We place a strong emphasis on phonics (letter sounds) in the early years of learning to read as this lays the foundations for successful reading.
 At Meadlands, we use the resource Read Write Inc. Phonics learning starts in Nursery and continues throughout the school.
-Although explicitly taught in The Early Years and KS1, the children are encouraged to use their phonics understanding in all year groups, aided by sound charts which are on display in all classrooms.
+Although explicitly taught in The Early Years and KS1, children are encouraged to use their phonics understanding in all year groups, as they read and write in all year groups and therefore are given daily opportunities to embed their phonics learning.
+This is aided by sound charts which are on display in all classrooms.
 Children remain with their class teacher for phonics learning who provides the appropriate level of challenge for each attainment group.
 Pupils also learn 'sight words' by repetition and retrieval.

 Systematic Phonics Teaching

 The teaching of phonics begins in Nursery and Reception, where sounds are introduced at a rate of one a day throughout the autumn and spring term.
 Sounds are consolidated in the summer term.
 This knowledge is built upon in Year 1; more complex sounds are introduced and reinforced throughout Year 2.